szkjn/INS_spatial_web_audio/README.md

 *   **Audio Broadcasting**: The ORC client can trigger audio playback (a C4 note) on selected SRC clients.
 *   **Web Audio API**: SRC clients use the Web Audio API to generate and play tones.
 *   **Mobile Friendly**: Includes considerations for Web Audio API on mobile devices (user gesture for audio initialization).
+*   **Effects**:
+    *   **Global Delay**: The ORC client can configure global delay parameters (time and feedback) that are applied to all SRC clients.
+Each SRC client processes its own audio with these delay settings.

 ## Technologies Used